grafana/loki/docs/sources/operations/autoscaling_queriers.md

 You need to run Loki in Kubernetes as a set of microservices.

-We recommend using [KEDA (*Kubernetes-based Event Driven Autoscaler*)](https://keda.sh/) to configure autoscaling based on Prometheus metrics.
-Refer to the [KEDA documentation](https://keda.sh/docs/latest/deploy) to learn more about setting up KEDA in your Kubernetes cluster.
+We recommend using [Kubernetes Event-Driven Autoscaling (KEDA)](https://keda.sh/) to configure autoscaling based on Prometheus metrics.
+Refer to the [Deploying KEDA](https://keda.sh/docs/latest/deploy) to learn more about setting up KEDA in your Kubernetes cluster.

 ## Scaling metric

-Queriers pull queries from the query scheduler queue and process them on the querier workers.
+Queriers pull queries from the query-scheduler queue and process them on the querier workers.
 Therefore, it makes sense to scale based on:

 - The scheduler queue size.
 - The queries running in the queriers.

-The Query Scheduler exposes the `cortex_query_scheduler_inflight_requests` metric.
+The query-scheduler exposes the `cortex_query_scheduler_inflight_requests` metric.
 It tracks the number of queued queries plus the number of queries currently running in the querier workers.
 The following query is useful to scale queriers based on the inflight requests.